EthanGahm/SalaryDataExplorer/README.md

 ## Tools/Languages We Are Using For This Project:

--JavaScript
+- JavaScript
--React.js
+- React.js
--Node.js
+- Node.js
--MongoDB
+- MongoDB
--Jupyter Notebook
+- Jupyter Notebook
--Python (Pandas and Data Science Packages)
+- Python (Pandas and Data Science Packages)
--HTML/CSS
+- HTML/CSS

 ## Links to Surveys We Are Using For Analysis: